Question: What are the steps involved with a landscape lighting system?

 Question: Can’t I get the same landscape lighting equipment at the big box stores?

 Answer: No, the fixtures that we use in our professional landscape lighting systems are designed to last a very long time.
 Cheap plastic fixtures or poor quality metal fixtures from the box stores cannot stand up to the elements that the outdoor environment has.
 The fixtures that we use have lifetime warranties.
 The reality is that the fixtures will likely last longer than we can ever imagine.
 The LED lamps we use all have a five year warranty from the manufacturer.
-That is unheard of in the world of inexpensive box store equipment.
+Additionally, not all LED lamps are made the same.
+The lamps we use in our systems are designed to be used in enclosed fixtures in outdoor environments.
+The average LED lamp is not designed for these locations and will not last as long.

 Question: Will this be too bright?
 “We don’t want it to look like Disneyland” is something we are confronted with regularly.